 Where to start

 A common question is which workshop to do first.
-It is not that critical, but my annual Red Sea and Cayman wide angle workshops make the most sense.
+It is not that critical, but my annual Cayman and Red Sea wide angle workshops make the most sense.
 The Grand Cayman workshop has a focus on wide angle from the perspective of controlling light and building wide angle shots and is the best wide angle teaching workshop.
 There is excellent subject matter too, with walls, caverns, Kittiwake wreck, stingrays, macro and much more.
 This really gets people on the right track with their techniques.
 Many European based photographers start with me on the Red Sea workshops.
 Here, the teaching is more defined by the subject matter: wrecks, reefs and schools – showing how wide angle technique varies with subject.
 And again is focused on wide angle and gives a great introduction into the approach required for outstanding images.
 For macro, my standout teaching event is More Mustard In Lembeh.
 Lembeh offers, frankly, ridiculous numbers of photographic subjects and Nick and I pack in so much teaching into this event, it is a must do.

 End of week shows